wenthecook/ASP.Net-LearningNotes/chapter9.md

 ### ASPNETCORE_ENVIRONMENT
 To get the access to this variable, we should inject the **IWebHostEnvironment** service.
 The reference is *IWebHostEnvironment.EnvironmentName*

+This Variable could be set in system environment variables.

 Default value is "Production".

 Value in *launchsettings.json* will overwrite the system settings.